Most Effective Technology Team Award

 Thank Our Program Sponsors:

 2022-23 Most Effective Technology Team Award

 Note: After a 2 year hiatus due to Covid, AITP Chicago and the Pan Asian American Business Council are restarting the "Most Effect IT Team Award" and rebranding it as a "Technology" award rather than just an "IT" award to align with the expanded role of technology throughout organizations today.

 The Team Awards have been a great way to recognize the hard work of the staffs that makes a CIO, Director or other Technology Executive successful.

-The awards evaluation process occurs over an 9 month period including nomination, a written application, and peer panel evaluation, culminating, hopefully, with an in-person Awards Dinner at the Metropolitan Club of Chicago in February 2023.
+The awards evaluation process occurs over an 6 month period including nomination, a written application, and peer panel evaluation, culminating with an in-person Awards Dinner in May 2023.
 The Awards presentation is one of the most highly attended technology leadership events each year.
 We look forward to seeing you at this event and recognizing and congratulating all of the award-winning teams.